 - Make sure the products you select from can be ordered and delivered on time to meet your required completion schedule.

 - Let you know if the products you choose will require additional installation materials and/or labor to complete.

 - Make sure the products you choose meet building code, electric code, ventilation and plumbing code requirements.

-If you want to make confident decisions about the products you plan to include in your kitchen or bathroom, we suggest you work with a contractor-owned kitchen and bath design center that offers installation by in-house staff.
+If you want to make confident decisions about the products you plan to include in your kitchen or bathroom, we suggest you work with a full-service design center that will manage your entire project.
+You will get expert design advice and have a beautifully designed space that will make your space stunning.
 A remodeling contractor with a showroom already has experience with the products and the manufacturers of the products they work with.
 That type of business also is well aware of the lead time it takes to order and receive products so they will be at the job site when needed.
 They already know how to install those products and what else might be needed to complete the installation.
 Conversely, a contractor without a showroom may not know this information for the products you select.
 Or a showroom that does not install products may not be able to help you fully understand whether the products they sell you will work at your home, meet the needs of your design, and/or may increase installation costs compared to other options.